Google Translate Disclaimer

 Aggregate Registration

-An operator who intends to register an aggregate facility under The Management and Reduction of Greenhouse Gases (Standards and Compliance) Regulations (the Regulations) may submit a notice of intent (NOI) for aggregate facility registration to the Ministry of Environment.
-Please refer to The Management and Reduction of Greenhouse Gases (Upstream Oil and Gas Aggregate Facility) Standard (the Standard) to determine if the aggregate facility qualifies for registration.
+An operator who intends to register an aggregate facility under The Management and Reduction of Greenhouse Gases (Standards and Compliance) Regulations, 2023 (the Regulations) must submit a notice of intent (NOI) for aggregate facility registration to the Ministry of Environment.
+Please refer to The Aggregate Facility Standard to determine if the aggregate facility qualifies for registration.

-To register an aggregate facility in the upstream oil and gas sector, please follow the detailed instructions in the guidance document.
+To register an aggregate facility in the upstream oil and gas sector, please follow the detailed instructions in the Guidance for UOG Aggregate Facility Registration document.

 Aggregate Baseline Submissions